stanislavglazko/meme-generator-service/README.md

 ## How to contribute

 Feel free to open an issue or submit a pull request if you have suggestions or improvements.

+## Comments about current tech decisions

+1) **Implemented API tests instead of unit tests**: There isn't rich business logic in this project, and testing the entire API was a reasonable decision due to its simplicity.
+2) **Added multiprocessing to tests**: This was done to speed up the test execution.
+3) **Integrated `ruff` linter**: Ensures that the code maintains high quality by following best practices.
+4) **Direct commits to the main branch**: Instead of following the standard git flow (with pull requests and branching for different environments), commits were pushed directly to the main branch to accelerate development.
+I understand that this approach is not suitable for team development.
+5) **Stored images in the media directory**: For local development, images are stored in the media folder.
+In a production setting, this should be replaced with a cloud storage solution like AWS S3.
+6) **Minimal comments in the code**: I believe well-written code with sufficient tests doesn't require a large number of comments.
+7) **Added a separate `services` directory**: This allows for business logic to be maintained in a dedicated layer, following the architecture: model -> service -> view.